elabftw/elabftw/doc/_build/html/_sources/install-mac.txt

 * Select MySQL Database
 * Click Start

 Test that everything is working by going to https://localhost.
 You should see a warning that the certificate is not signed and cannot be trusted, which is normal.
+If it doesn't work, try telling your browser to avoid proxy for local addresses.

 `Download the latest release <https://github.com/elabftw/elabftw/releases/latest>`_ and extract its content to `/Applications/XAMPP/htdocs/elabftw`.